-- North Carolina makes clear that challenges "shall not be made indiscriminately and may only be made if the challenger knows, suspects or reasonably believes" the challenged voter is ineligible and that the burden of proof is on the challenger to offer affirmative proof of the challenged voter's ineligibility. - N.C.
-GEN. STAT. § 163-88 - The presumption is that the voter is properly registered; any challenge must be supported by affirmative proof for it to be sustained, and returned mail is not admissible evidence for an Election Day challenge. - N.C.
-GEN. STAT. § 163-85
+- North Carolina explicitly states that the burden of proof is on the challenger to offer affirmative proof of the challenged voter's eligibility, and returned mail is not admissible evidence for an election day challenge. - N.C.
+GEN. STAT. §§ 163-85, 163-88